Anjelina Belakovskaia: Biography

 Belakovskaia grew up in Odesa, Ukraine, and is a graduate of the Odesa Agricultural University.
 She came to the United States to play competitive chess.
 She recalls flying from Moscow to New York City and arriving with little money and knowing only a few English words.
 Belakovskaia's first job in the United States was slicing watermelons and winning money from the chess hustlers at Washington Square Park.
 She won $35 the first day, and soon the hustlers would no longer play her because they had lost too much money.
 Belakovskaia had a brief cameo in the movie Searching for Bobby Fischer in 1993.

 Belakovskaia became a naturalized U.S. citizen on November 24, 1999.
 Later that year, she began graduate work at New York University, and in 2001 earned a Master's Degree in Mathematics in Finance.

 Soon after, she got a position as a trader at Williams Cos. in Tulsa, Oklahoma in weather derivatives.
 In May 2001, Belakovskaia became the head of the Weather Derivatives desk at Williams EM&T (Energy, Marketing, and Trading).
 There, she was recognized as Best Female Employee for her contribution to the company's success.

 Since January 2011, Belakovskaia has taught finance classes at the Eller College of Management at The University of Arizona.
 In 2012, she became a member of the American Meteorological Society Committee on Financial Weather/Climate Risk Management.
 In 2013, she became an honors professor, adding the "Chess, Leadership and Business Strategy" course at UA Honors College to her course load.

 In January 2016, Anjelina Belakovskaia began teaching at Thunderbird School of Global Management, Arizona State University, where she is now an Associate Teaching Professor in Global Finance.

 Since 2022, Anjelina has served as Faculty Advisor of the Crypto Club at Thunderbird and has become deeply engaged in the field of Artificial Intelligence.
 She currently chairs the AI and Emerging Technology Committee at Thunderbird and was instrumental in launching the ASU Downtown AI Community of Practice.
 This initiative fosters interdisciplinary collaboration through monthly AI/Tech Talks at Thunderbird, open to ASU faculty, staff, students, and alumni, as well as various conferences and campus-wide events.

-At the university level, Anjelina contributes to strategic discussions on AI Literacy and the evolving Future of Work – exploring the skills that future leaders, executives, and professionals will need in a rapidly changing world shaped by AI and emerging technologies.
+At the university level, Anjelina has contributed to strategic discussions on AI Literacy and the evolving Future of Work by exploring the skills that future leaders, executives, and professionals will need in a rapidly changing world shaped by AI and emerging technologies.